George Mason I

-George Mason I (5 June 1629 – 1686) was the American progenitor of the prominent American landholding and political Mason family.
+George Mason I (5 June 1629 – 1686) was the English born progenitor of the prominent Virginian landholding and political Mason family.
 Mason was the great-grandfather of George Mason IV, a Founding Father of the United States.

 Early life

 George Mason was born in Pershore, England, on 5 June 1629.
 He was the third of seven children of yeoman farmer Thomas Mason and his wife Ann French.
+The French family were well connected through their relations to the Greys of Powis, through whom they and thus the American Masons descended from Antigone of Gloucester, an illegitimate granddaughter of Henry IV.
 George Mason was christened at Pershore Abbey, Holy Cross Church, Pershore, Worcestershire, on 10 June 1629.

 Royalist in England

 George Mason I was a Cavalier during the reign of Charles I of England, like his father Thomas Mason, who opposed Charles I's execution in 1649.
 With the rank of captain, Mason commanded a troop of horse in Charles II's army.
 After Oliver Cromwell led the parliamentary-funded troops to victory over the Masons and other Royalist forces at the Battle of Worcester in 1651, George and younger brother William Mason hurriedly left England.